cakiki/govtech-24-ctf-writeup/_build/html/_sources/intro/writeup.md

 We're really happy you're interested in our solutions, but we don't recommend you read them before trying the challenges out yourself on the [crucible platform](https://crucible.dreadnode.io/)

+Note that we didn't solve all challenges during the event, but still include solutions to all the challenges.

 ## Prelims Challenges

 - [crucible.dreadnode.io/challenges/autopilot1](https://crucible.dreadnode.io/challenges/autopilot1)